I Would Rather Walk With You Participants

 Headphones are another way to check if the volume of your recording is too loud or quiet.
 If on turning the phone volume up, the recording sounds ‘distorted’, it is worth recording again with some adjustments.
 If the recording is too quiet, you will hear a lot of background noise when you turn it up.
 Again, it is worth recording again with some adjustments.

-10. Thou Shalt Record More Than You Need, and Offer Variety
+10. Record More Than You Need / Diversity

 There is no such thing as too many recordings.
 It’s great to provide variety, and some recordings might not be usable for a several reasons.
 In this case, I can select your ‘best take’.